danielschlachta/vm/README.md

 edit the default path in `bin/vm` or set the variable `VM_LIB` to `<installdir>/lib`, possibly in `/etc/environment`.

-In other words, calling it like this:
+In other words, calling it like so:
 `VM_LIB=/home/me/progs/vm/lib /home/me/progs/vm/bin/vm` will do just fine.

 ## How do I set up a virtual machine for use with vm?